 Are you registered with the appropriate body?

-We are registered with the Care and Social Services Inspectorate Wales (CSSIW), you can view our last inspection report
+We are registered with the Care Inspectorate Wales (CIW), you can view our last inspection report

 What geographical area do you cover?

 At the present time we cover predominately the North Area of Cardiff, covering Llanederyn, Cyncoed, Penylan, Roath, Heath, Llanishen, Lisvane, Rhiwbina, Whitchurch, Llandaff North, Llandaff and Fairwater.

 Do you charge for an assessment?

 There is no charge for an assessment visit and no obligation for you to use our services once an assessment has been carried out.
 At an assessment visit we will complete a needs assessment, health and safety risk assessment and, if needed, a moving and handling assessment and medication risk assessment.
 The assessment visit will last at least 30 minutes, but please allow for an hour appointment so that you have plenty of time to ask us any questions you may have about the service and care package we will provide.

 If you needed to commence care services urgently we would try to complete an assessment visit and commence the service with 48hours.
 If we don’t have the capacity to start care services within the time frame needed.
 We will let you know straight away.